jmrao002/HW-Code-Refactor/README.md

 This browser application allows users to read about services that the fictional company Horiseon provides in the SEO space.
 In the header, a navigation bar allows users to jump to specific sections of the page that descries each of the services.
 Additionally, the page contains a sidebar that describes the benefits of improving SEO by working with the company.
 Finally, a footer credits the creator of the website, namely Horiseon.

+# Notes Regarding file updates

+- Updated repetitive code by consolidating attributes and selectors
+- Added organization notes to CSS to identify elements that selectors modify in the HTML
+- Changed footer tag to h4 for sequential headings and increased font size to align with typical size for h2
+- Organized HTML in more legible manner
+- Added alt attributes to images for improved accessibility
+- Updated title to reflect page content

 # Setup/Installation Requirements

 Clone this repository to VS code.
 Open /Users/mrao/Code/HW-Code-Refactor/index.html in your browser.